blueripple/blueripple-research/br-2021-NewMaps/posts/AZ_StateLeg/inputs/post_intro.md

-# AZ New State-Legislative Map
+# Arizona’s New State-Legislative Map

 Like all states, Arizona is locking down new state-legislative maps, which affect Democrat’s odds in 2022 races.